scala/docs.scala-lang/_overviews/core/futures.md

 the Futures and Promises API.

-In the currency trading example above, one place to block is at the end of the application to make sure that all of the futures have been completed.
+In the currency trading example above, one place to block is at the end of the application to make sure that all the futures have been completed.
 Here is an example of how to block on the result of a future:

 {% tabs futures-14 class=tabs-scala-version %}